-The Center for Voter Information, a 501(c)(4), and its partner organization, Voter Participation Center, a 501(c)(3), work to increase voter turnout and create a more representative democracy.
-VPC/CVI uses evidence-based strategies to increase participation by unregistered and low-propensity voters, with a primary focus on engaging people by mail.
-Together, the two groups have brought millions of Americans into the electoral process and have been especially successful in catalyzing higher voting by people of color and young people.
+The Center for Voter Information, a nonpartisan 501(c)(4), works to increase voter turnout and create a more representative democracy.
+Along with its affiliated nonpartisan 501(c)(3) group, Voter Participation Center, CVI uses evidence-based strategies to increase participation by unregistered and low-propensity voters, with a primary focus on engaging people by mail.
+Together, the two groups have brought millions of Americans into the electoral process and have been especially successful in catalyzing higher voter turnout by people of color and young people.

 Why This Work is Important